hibtc/cpymad/README.rst

 cpymad is NOT maintained by CERN members and links against an unofficial build of MAD-X that is not supported by CERN, i.e. this binary may have problems that the official binary does not have and vice versa.
-See also: `Reporting issues`_.

 If you have a problem with a sequence file, first try to check if that problem remains when using the MAD-X command line client distributed by